-Category Settings

-H248MGW1 H248MGW1

-Simulated MGW The simulated GW type is configured to Trunking Gateway and the controlling MGC is set to the H248MGC1 activity.
+Category Settings H248MGW1 H248MGW1 Simulated MGW The simulated GW type is configured to Trunking Gateway and the controlling MGC is set to the H248MGC1 activity.
 H248TermGroupMGW1 is configured and enabled.
 H248 Version 3 of the H.248/MEGACO protocol is configured.

-Automatic Functionality
+Automatic Functionality The Auto-reply to ServiceChange requests, Auto-reply to Audit requests, Auto-reply to Modify on Root termination, Use TransactionResponseAck, and Auto-register options are selected.
 Profiles The ETSI_TGW/1 profile is selected for the simulated MGW.
 H248TermGroupMGW1